DavidIoana18/Pergamum-library/README.md

 # Pergamum-library

-This is a web application (RESTful api) for managing the books in the library.
+This is a web application (RESTful API) implemented with Spring Boot for managing the books in the library.
+For testing the application I used Postman.

 1. Adding a new book – will add a new book to list of library books
 2. Get all books from the library sorted by the author and by their title (in case an author has more books)